ananth-narayanan/ananth-narayanan.github.io/index.md

 He is a global reliability and quality leader with a proven record of shaping engineering strategy, driving measurable business outcomes, and building high-performing global teams.
 His work operates at the intersection of reliability engineering, predictive analytics, and modeling of complex systems operating under uncertainty.

-As compute-dense systems grow in scale and complexity, reliability is no longer a component-level exercise.
-It is a strategic discipline influencing product performance, availability, warranty risk, and long-term business resilience.

 Throughout his career, Ananth has built and led end-to-end reliability programs across semiconductor and hardware organizations.
 His expertise spans device and system reliability, failure analysis, root cause investigation, Weibull modeling, statistical analysis, warranty prediction, and Design for Reliability (DfR).
 He has led FMEAs, 8D investigations, and structured problem-solving initiatives to improve product robustness and operational performance.

 He holds a PhD in Mechanical Engineering and applies a rigorous, engineering-first approach to reliability modeling and systems thinking.
 His current intellectual focus centers on reliability engineering in AI-scale infrastructure and the disciplined interpretation of uncertainty in complex environments.